newrelic/terraform-provider-newrelic/website/docs/index.html.markdown

 - `api_key` - (Required except for `newrelic_insights_event` resource) Your New Relic API key.
 The `NEWRELIC_API_KEY` environment variable can also be used.
 - `api_url` - (Optional) This argument changes the main REST API URL (default is https://api.newrelic.com/v2).
 If the New Relic account is in the EU, the API URL must be set to https://api.eu.newrelic.com/v2.
 The `NEWRELIC_API_URL` environment variable can also be used.
-- `synthetics_api_url` - (Optional) This argument changes the Synthetics API URL (default is https://synthetics.newrelic.com/synthetics/api/v3).
-If the New Relic account is in the EU. the API URL must be set to https://synthetics.eu.newrelic.com/synthetics/api/v3.
+- `synthetics_api_url` - (Optional) This argument changes the Synthetics API URL (default is https://synthetics.newrelic.com/synthetics/api).
+If the New Relic account is in the EU, the API URL must be set to https://synthetics.eu.newrelic.com/synthetics/api.
 The `NEWRELIC_SYNTHETICS_API_URL` environment variable can also be used.
 This URL is used to provision Synthetics monitors and monitor scripts only.
 - `infrastructure_api_url` - (Optional) This argument changes the Infrastructure API URL (default is https://infra-api.newrelic.com/v2).
 If the New Relic account is in the EU, the Infra API URL must be set to https://infra-api.eu.newrelic.com/v2.
 The `NEWRELIC_INFRASTRUCTURE_API_URL` environment variable can also be used.
 This URL is used to provision Infrastructure alert conditions only.
 - `infra_api_url` - (Deprecated) This argument operates the same as `infrastructure_api_url` above, but is deprecated and will be removed in a future version of the provider.
 - `insecure_skip_verify` - (Optional) Trust self-signed SSL certificates.
 If omitted, the `NEWRELIC_API_SKIP_VERIFY` environment variable is used.